gsanroma/gsanroma.github.io/_posts/2019-09-15-career-transition.md

 Submission usually goes through the company site.
 Some positions receive a lot of applications and therefore it is important that your package looks applealing at first sight (ie buzzwords, neat, concise and without typos).
 If you know somebody in the company (eg, through linkedin) it may help to tell them that you applied so that it gets more chances of being reviewed.
 An alternative to directly submitting your application is to go through professional recruiters.
+Linkedin provides an option to signal your profile as open to being approached by recruiters (it is only visible to recruiters).
 The same recruiter may be responsible for several positions in diffrent companies.
 The good thing about recruiters is that they have direct contact with the company, so that they get feedback about your application.
 Also, they know the details about the position and help you prepare your application because they are also interested in that you get hired.
-Linkedin provides an option to signal your profile as open to being approached by recruiters (it is better to have an up-to-date linkedin profile).
-I found this is a quite effective way of getting approached.
-This signaling about you being open to offers is only visible to recruiters.

 Do not worry too much about rejections at this stage.
 Luckily the job landscape is broad and there are plenty of offers you can apply for.